epmanu185/Alfido_tech_project/README.md

 ### Exploratory Data Analysis

-EDA involved exploring the Weather data to answer key questions, such as:
+EDA involves exploring the datas to answer key questions, such as:

 1. **Weather data**
 - What is the overall temperature trend?
 - What is the precipitation pattern?